-targets and/or at corporate Approach to setting and monitoring targets and/or goals goals level Company- 1 wide monitored Development Goals, a global framework for coordinated action to address critical topics by 2030.
-Our emphasis is on integrating targets at the water-related issues related to SDG 6 Clean Water and Sanitation through our 2030 Travel with Purpose Value Chain Targets and and goals corporate 2025 Global Water Stewardship Commitments.
-This year, after significant input from leadership across our entire business, we Business level released our new Travel with Purpose long-term commitment to cut our environmental footprint in half and double our social impact level Goals are investment by 2030.
-Our 2030 Value Chain Targets are comprised of 23 sub-targets and goals, including a 50% reduction in water specific monitored use intensity for managed operations (2008 Baseline) and approved science-based targets to reduce our carbon emissions intensity targets at the by 61% for managed operations.
-Progress is tracked through our Corporate Responsibility department and through LightStay, which and/or corporate which we use to track water consumption and other import metrics across our global portfolio.
-Business-level targets: Annual water goals level reduction targets are set by the individual Regions (EMEA, Americas, Asia Pacific) to support achievement of our long-term targets.
-Site/facility Progress is monitored by regional and area Property Operations management staff, based on LightStay reporting and direct specific coordination with the hotels.
-Facility-level targets: As a global Brand Standard, Hilton requires that all hotels set annual water use targets reduction targets and complete improvement projects based on their local operating context and environment.
-Progress is and/or monitored through LightStay reporting and dashboard displays that apprise hotels of their progress against their annual reduction goals targets.
+Levels for targets and/or goals Monitoring at corporate level Approach to setting and monitoring targets and/or goals Row 1 Company- wide targets and goals Business level specific targets and/or goals Country level targets and/or goals Basin specific targets and/or goals Targets are monitored at the corporate level Goals are monitored at the corporate level Company-wide targets and goals: We have aligned our corporate responsibility targets and goals to support the UN Sustainable Development Goals, a global framework for coordinated action to address critical topics by 2030.
+Our emphasis is on integrating water-related issues related to SDG 6 Clean Water and Sanitation through our 2030 Travel with Purpose Value Chain Targets and 2025 Global Water Stewardship Commitments.
+In 2018, after significant input from leadership across our entire business, we released our new Travel with Purpose long-term commitment to cut our environmental footprint in half and double our social impact investment by 2030.
+Our 2030 Value Chain Targets are comprised of 23 sub-targets and goals, including a 50% reduction in water use intensity for managed operations (2008 Baseline) and approved science-based targets to reduce our carbon emissions intensity by 61% for managed operations.
+Progress is tracked through our Corporate Responsibility department and through LightStay, which we use to track water consumption and other import metrics across our global portfolio.
+Business-level targets: Annual water reduction targets are set by the individual Regions (EMEA, Americas, Asia Pacific) to support achievement of our long-term targets.
+Progress is monitored by regional and area Property Operations management staff, based on LightStay reporting and direct coordination with the hotels.
+Facility-level targets: As a global Brand Standard, Hilton requires that all hotels set annual water use reduction targets and complete improvement projects based on their local operating context and environment.
+Progress is monitored through LightStay reporting and dashboard displays that apprise hotels of their progress against their annual reduction targets.